 Another such party is a wholesaler or a distributor.
 Wholesalers and suppliers are the entities that take a defective product from the manufacturer and make it available to retailers.
 Because of this activity, distributors can also be held liable for a person that suffers injuries caused by a defective product.

 A marketing company that makes false claims about the product and its specifications can also “cause” personal injuries.
 Entities involved in product creation and distribution are responsible for warning consumers about eventual shortcomings, and they also have to provide usage instructions.
-Thus, technical experts, concept creators, designers, advertising experts and other individuals responsible for a failure to warn can be held liable.
+Thus, technical s, concept creators, designers, advertising s and other individuals responsible for a failure to warn can be held liable.

 Dealing with Complex Product Liability Scenarios